-The Centre for Restorative Justice (CRJ) is the world leader in experimental and theoretical research on restorative justice in a range of areas including crime, conflict, peacebuilding and more recently environmental restorative justice.
+The Centre for Restorative Justice (CRJ) is a world leader in experimental and theoretical research on restorative justice in a range of areas including crime, conflict, peacebuilding and more recently environmental restorative justice.
 Its mission is to produce, synthesise and apply primary field studies wherever they can be conducted, translating that research into evidence-based policies around the world.

 The Centre for Restorative Justice has received over $15 million in research grants since it began operating in 1995